UCL/TDMS/README.md

 <details>
 <summary> `use_bli` </summary>
 - If not provided, or provided as `false`, then the default interpolation method of cubic interpolation will be used to obtain field values at the centres of Yee cells.
-- If present and set to `true`, then `tdms` will use band-limited interpolation when obtaining field values at Yee cell centres.
+- If present and set to `true`, then `tdms` will use band-limited interpolation (BLI) when obtaining field values at Yee cell centres.

 \note Typically band-limited interpolation is superior to cubic interpolation when the extent of the Yee cell is of approximately the same order as, but slightly less than, one-sixth of the shortest wavelength of interest.
 Otherwise, cubic interpolation typically enjoys superior accuracy.